Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF

-This will be an opportunity to discuss mental health among students in HE following the publication of the COVID-19 mental health and wellbeing recovery action plan earlier this year, which identifies children and young people as a key priority for suicide prevention and mental health support.
+This will be an opportunity to discuss mental health among students in Higher Education following the publication of the COVID-19 mental health and wellbeing recovery action plan earlier this year, which identifies children and young people as a key priority for suicide prevention and mental health support.
 Delegates will assess its proposals and the extent to which further support may be needed.

 We are pleased to be able to include keynote contributions on core issues, including: